Cyclone Idai

 According to the mayor of the Mozambican city of Beira, the government failed to warn people in the areas worst hit by Cyclone Idai despite a “red alert” being issued two days before it struck.

 Last year, the government of Mozambique received support from international donors for a disaster fund of $18.3m (£13.9m) for 2018 and 2019.
-This is the main source of funding for any disaster response and is intended specifically for search and rescue within the first 72 hours.
+This is the main source of funding for any disaster response and is explicitly intended for search and rescue within the first 72 hours.

 More than 130,000 newly homeless people were taken into reception centres.

-Two weeks after the disaster 900,000 doses of oral cholera vaccines arrived in the cyclone-battered Beira city, from the global stockpile for an emergency, according to the World Health Organisation (WHO).
+Two weeks after the disaster, 900,000 doses of oral cholera vaccines arrived in the cyclone-battered Beira city, from the global stockpile for an emergency, according to the World Health Organisation (WHO).

-As flood waters receded the International Committee of the Red Cross supported flood-affected communities to recover bodies, identify them and bury them in clearly marked graves.
+As flood waters receded, the International Committee of the Red Cross supported flood-affected communities to recover bodies, identify them and bury them in clearly marked graves.

 With the help of OpenStreetMap – an open-source mapping resource – thousands of volunteers worldwide digitised satellite imagery and created maps of the affected area to support ground workers.
-Through the Missing Maps Project, an army of arm-chair mappers has already mapped more than 200,000 buildings and nearly 17,000 km of roads in the affected areas.
+Through the Missing Maps Project, an army of armchair mappers has already mapped more than 200,000 buildings and nearly 17,000 km of roads in the affected areas.

-A large number of international charities launched appeals to fund aid to support those affected by Cyclone Idai including The Red Cross, Unicef, DEC, CAFOD and MSF (Doctors Without Borders).
+A large number of international charities launched appeals to fund aid to support those affected by Cyclone Idai, including The Red Cross, UNICEF, DEC, CAFOD and MSF (Doctors Without Borders).

 The UN has appealed for donations of $282m to fund emergency assistance for the next three months.